LoopKit/loopdocs/docs/gh-actions/gh-overview.md

 ## Building the Development Version of the App

 For experienced and/or advanced users who want to build the development version of the app, there is additional information at the link below.
-If you have not built using the browser build method before, it is strongly recommended you first build the released version.
+If you have not built using the browser build method before, it is suggested you first build the released version.
 Once you have a successful build, then follow the steps for the development version.
 Building the app is independent of installing the app on your phone from *TestFlight*.

 * [Build Development Version](build-dev-browser.md)